 # 'significant': False}

-Note how the CLT shows up implicitly: we treat the sample proportion as approximately normal with mean p and variance p(1−p)/n, compute a z-statistic, and compare against the standard normal.
-None of that is valid without the CLT.
-It is also why you want several hundred events per arm before you trust the p-value — the normal approximation is poor for very rare events, where exact binomial tests or Bayesian methods are safer.
+The CLT enters this procedure implicitly: the sample proportion is treated as approximately normal with mean p and variance p(1−p)/n, a z-statistic is computed, and the result is compared against the standard normal.
+None of these steps is valid without the CLT.
+This is also why several hundred events per arm are typically required before the p-value can be trusted; the normal approximation performs poorly for very rare events, for which exact binomial tests or Bayesian methods are more reliable.

 Confidence Intervals

-The canonical 95% confidence interval for a mean is X̄ ± 1.96 · s/√n, where s is the sample standard deviation.
-The 1.96 is the 97.5th percentile of the standard normal — directly from the CLT.
-When n is small (say, below 30) and you estimate σ from the data, use the t-distribution with n−1 degrees of freedom instead; its tails are a bit fatter to compensate for the uncertainty in s.
+The canonical 95% confidence interval for a mean is X̄ ± 1.96 · s/√n, where s denotes the sample standard deviation.
+The value 1.96 is the 97.5th percentile of the standard normal, obtained directly from the CLT.
+When n is small (typically below 30) and σ is estimated from the data, the t-distribution with n−1 degrees of freedom should be used instead; its tails are slightly heavier to compensate for the uncertainty in s.

 Monte Carlo integration approximates an expectation E[f(X)] by drawing N samples of X, applying f, and averaging.
-The CLT gives you the error bar for free: with sample standard deviation s of the f(Xi), the standard error of the estimate is s/√N. Here is a clean example estimating π and attaching a 95% CI.
+The CLT supplies the error bar without additional effort: given the sample standard deviation s of the values f(Xi), the standard error of the estimate is s/√N. The following example estimates π and attaches a 95% confidence interval.

 import numpy as np